unseen703/Unkils-DotSlash6.0-Submission/README.md

 It was really got messy, when we started implementing server.
 But make it out of it.

 ## **What we learned**
-While building a project, we should always consider its scalability in future.
+While building a project, we should always consider its scalability in the future. though it does raise several privacy issues, with a serving mindset, we can always use it for the greater good.
 ## **Built With**
 <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB"> <img src="https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white"> <img src="https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white"> <img src="https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white"> <img src="https://img.shields.io/badge/Railway-131415?style=for-the-badge&logo=railway&logoColor=white">